pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

 Several people made their first-ever contributions to open source during our pyOpenSci sprints, which was fantastic.
-We had a lot of great people get involved and support us!
-The energy was great.
+We had a lot of great people get involved and support us.
+The positive vibes were contagious!

-## Wrapping up
+## pyOpenSci's most successful SciPy meeting yet - and we're just getting started

 It's amazing to think about how far pyOpenSci has come in the past five years.
 In 2019, pyOpenSci was just kicking off its peer review process, and only a